allejo/bzion/README.md

       `php composer.phar install --no-dev`

-5. Use the `DATABASE.sql` file to create the necessary database structuce
+5. Use the `DATABASE.sql` file to create the necessary database structure

 6. Create a `cache` directory and make sure that it's writable by your web server user